 Get the recipe: Rosemary-Garlic Flatbread with Spicy Tuna Salad

 This light and refreshing salad may skip the fish, but don't worry!
-With sweet pineapple mixed in, you'll feel like you're dining at a tropical seaside resort.
+With sweet pineapple mixed in, you'll still feel like you're dining at a tropical seaside resort.

 Pineapple isn't the only unexpected addition, though.
 Golden raisins, fennel, and garlic also join the mix.
 The base of peppery arugula ensures that you get your greens for the day.
+After all, Thanksgiving dinner can be healthy and decadent at the same time!

 Get the recipe: Arugula Fennel Salad

-For a vegetable side that's the perfect partner for your seafood Thanksgiving entree, try roasted chicories.
+For a vegetable side that's the perfect partner for your seafood Thanksgiving entrée, try roasted chicories.

 Start by toasting bread cubes, then sprinkle on Parmesan and parsley.
 Next, season and roast the endive and radicchio.
 Bring it all together with a citrus-tinged browned butter and caper sauce.
+It's almost like classic Thanksgiving stuffing, but with a seafood-inspired twist!

 Whether you serve it with turkey or fish, this might just become your new favorite Thanksgiving side dish.